Prabowo Subianto: Golkar Party convention

 In 2004, Prabowo was one of five contenders in the 2004 Golkar Party National Convention vying to become Golkar party's presidential candidate.
 He received the lowest number of votes, just 39, and was eliminated in the first round.
 The second round of voting was won by Wiranto.
 After finishing last in the party convention, Prabowo served as a member of the Golkar Advisory Council until his resignation on 12 July 2008.

 Gerindra Party

 In February 2008, Prabowo's inner circle, including Fadli Zon, Muchdi Purwopranjono, and Prabowo's younger brother Hashim Djojohadikusumo, along with a few others established the Gerindra Party.
 Prabowo served as chairman of the Board of Trustees of the Central Leadership Council (DPP).
 He was later appointed general chairman of the party after the death of the party's previous chairman Suhardi in 2014.

 Vice-presidential candidacy

-2009 general election

 In May 2009, Gerindra nominated Prabowo for the presidency in the 2009 elections.
 However, having won 26 out of 560 seats in the Indonesian parliament, the party did not have the required numbers, and Prabowo ran as a vice-presidential candidate to Megawati Sukarnoputri, daughter of Indonesia's first president Sukarno.
 Prabowo and Megawati signed the Batu Tulis Agreement, which stated that: